Norskeaksel/AkselsGraphLibrary/README.md

         */

   /* --- Example IntGraph Definition ---
-         * An IntGraph can be defined the same way as the Graph same way as above,
-         * but it can also be initialized with a size, because the nodes are integers values from 0 to n-1.
+       * An IntGraph can needs to be initialized with a fixed size, because it will consist of integer nodes from 0 to size-1.
   */

     val n = graph.size()
     val intGraph = IntGraph(n)